FGCU/SUS Immunization Requirements

 Immunization ProcessToggle More Info

-The student will provide immunization documents from other institutions/offices or the FGCU Immunization History Form at least 72 business hours PRIOR to class registration.
-The documents will be reviewed and determined complete or not by the immunization staff within 72 business hours after receiving them.
+The student will upload the required immunization documents at least 72 business hours PRIOR to class registration to the SHS Portal.
+The documents will be reviewed and determined complete or not by the immunization staff within 72 business hours.
+Once submitted, your hold could be updated within a few minutes so please keep checking your hold screen.

 If the documents are determined complete by the staff, students Immunization hold will be cleared and he/she will be able to register for classes.

-If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason.
-Students may view the hold reason through their Gulfline account "hold screen".
+If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason and/or you will receive a "secured message" through your SHS portal.
+Students may view the specific hold reason through their Gulfline account "hold screen" in the "reason" box.

 Unable to find your immunization documents?Toggle More Info